sanni/cartreader/pcb/adapters/eagle/README.md

-With these files you can easily make your own adapters.
+With these Eagle files you can easily make your own PCB variants.
 For best compatibility be sure to use the win32 version of Eagle 7.6.0 downloaded from [here](http://eagle.autodesk.com/eagle/software-versions/2).
 All PCBs were autorouted with FreeRouting for which you need the [Java 8 RE](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).